aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 ## Request-level load balancing

 Istio uses TCP proxy to proxy non-HTTP client requests, and all requests from the same client TCP connection are sent to a single server instance.
-This leads to a problem: when clients use long connections, multiple server instances do not receive a balanced number of requests, and when the server side is overloaded, it cannot share the pressure on the existing server side even if it is scaled up in time.
+This leads to a problem: when clients use long connections, multiple server instances do not receive a balanced number of requests, and when the server side is overloaded, the incoming requests that come through the existing connections can't be distributed to new instances even though more instances are added to the pool of the server cluster to share the load.

-Aeraki supports seven layers (request level) of load balancing for any protocol developed based on MetaProtocol, so without any configuration, the client's proxy sends requests evenly to two different versions of the server side.
+Aeraki supports layer-7(request level) load balancing for  any protocol developed based on MetaProtocol, so without any configuration, the client's proxy sends requests evenly to two different versions of the server side.
 Let's use the aerakictl command to view the client's application logs and see that multiple requests on the same client connection are sent sequentially to two servers, v1 and v2.

 ```bash